Monday, November 11, 2024

 Caesarea Maritima means Caesarea “by the sea”, and it was also a very sandy location.
 It was always the Roman Provincial Capital of Judea and as such played an important role in the 66-73 AD War including as a location Vespasian used as a base of operations.

 The Seven Heads are further explained in Revelation 17 as being Seven Kings.
 Roman Emperors didn’t like to admit they were Kings but we see in John 19:15 that Jews in Judea didn’t care about their semantics.
 Why Kings would be represented as Heads is perhaps explained by the language of Bible Verses like 1 Corinthians 11:3, Ephesians 5:23 and Colossians 1:18 where Christ is The Head of The Church and God The Father is the Head of Christ, but there's also Hebrew Bible precedent for Kings as Heads in 1 Samuel 15:17 and Isaiah 7:8-9.
-Your Head is a person who holds authority over you, hence why the 8th King which is The Beast isn’t an 8th Head.
+Your "Head" is a person who holds authority over you, hence why the 8th King which is The Beast isn’t an 8th Head.

 Vitellius from the year of the 4 Emperors was never recognized in the East, the Roman Armies of the East chose Vespasian as soon as Otho was dead.
 So for example when looking at the Archaeological record of the Roman Pharaohs we see that Vespasian was the 8th and the first 7 were Augustus, Tiberius, Calgiula, Claudius, Nero, Galba and Otho who did indeed have the shortest reign.
 Vespasian was born during the reign of Augustus so each of those 7 had also personally been Vespasian’s Head.